nbw/lexikon-project/README.md

 <p>
 The project was also taken on as a chance to create a product from the ground up.
-The front end is html/js, the backend is RUBY, and the databse is hosted using postgres.
+The front end is html/js, the backend is RUBY, and the database is hosted using postgres.
 </p>

 <h3>Site running at: <a href="http://lexikon.nathanwillson.com">lexikon.nathanwillson.com</a></h3>